logo

 Pros

-• Suitable for smaller seniors
+• Great option for smaller users

 Cons